fraggerfox/dspdfviewer-pkgsrc/README.md

 Usage
 -----

-Once you have copied the folder, install it as you would do for any port.
+Once you have copied the folder, install it as you would do for any package.

 `$ cd /usr/pkgsrc/print/dispdfviewer`<br>
 `$ make install clean`